dhruvsingh33/customer-trends-data-analysis/README.md

 ---

-## ▶️ How to Use This Project
+## ▶️ How to Use
 1. Clone or download the repository
-2. Open `Customer_Shopping_Behavior_Analysis.ipynb` to review Python-based EDA
+2. Review Python-based EDA in `Customer_Shopping_Behavior_Analysis.ipynb`
-3. Review SQL queries in `customer_behavior_sql_queries.sql`
+3. Explore business queries in `customer_behavior_sql_queries.sql`
 4. Open `customer_behavior_dashboard.pbix` using **Power BI Desktop**
-5. Use slicers and filters to explore customer insights interactively
+5. Interact with slicers and visuals to explore insights

 > **Note:**
 > The dashboard is built using **Power BI Desktop**.
-> Public publishing requires an **organizational Microsoft account**.
+> Public publishing requires an organizational Microsoft account.

 ---

-## ✅ Why This Project Is Relevant
-This project reflects how data analysts work in real organizations by combining:
-- Business problem understanding
-- Data preparation and structured analysis
-- SQL-driven insights
-- Dashboard-based storytelling for stakeholders

-It is well-suited for **Data Analyst, Business Analyst, and Analytics Internship roles**.

----

 ## 👤 Author
 **Dhruv**
-Aspiring Data Analyst
+Data Analyst
-Skills: Power BI · SQL · Python · Data Analysis
+Skills: Python · SQL · Power BI · Data Analysis

+## 📁 Repository Structure